Tours, Attractions, and Things To Do in Istanbul

 Istanbul Funicular (Tünel)

 The Istanbul Tünel is one of the oldest underground lines in the world after London.
-It was built between 1869 and 1875 to connect two central regions on the hills of Istanbul – Karaköy and Beyoğlu.
+It was built between 1869 and 1875 to connect two central regions on Istanbul's hills – Karaköy and Beyoğlu.

 The distance between the stations is only 573 metres, while the elevation reaches 61 metres.
 The ride takes only 90 seconds.

-Tünel today is the convenient transportation mode, which allows swift transfer to Galata and the descent to İstiklal Avenue (İstiklâl Caddesi).
-In addition, it’s a distinguished tourist attraction, providing a meaningful insight into Istanbul’s rich past.
+Tünel today is a convenient transportation mode, allowing swift transfer to Galata and descent to İstiklal Avenue (İstiklâl Caddesi).
+In addition, it is a distinguished tourist attraction, providing a meaningful insight into Istanbul’s rich past.

 Istanbul Ferries

 Water is one of Istanbul’s defining features.
-With an extensive shoreline and picturesque Princes’ Islands, ferries are an important and scenic way to travel.
+With an extensive shoreline and picturesque Princes’ Islands, ferries are not only a convenient way to travel but also some of the most scenic things to see in Istanbul.
 Most of them are operated by the public Şehir Hatları (City Lines), which boasts the nation’s largest and oldest (founded in 1851) ferry system and 53 piers on 32 lines on both sides of the strait, including the Princes’ Islands.

-To get elsewhere in the provinces of Bursa and Yalova, you’ll find high-speed ferries run by the private company, Istanbul Sea Buses (İstanbul Deniz Otobüsleri).
+To get elsewhere in the provinces of Bursa and Yalova, you will find high-speed ferries run by the private company, Istanbul Sea Buses (İstanbul Deniz Otobüsleri).
 A smaller private ferry, Turyol, connects Eminönü, Kabataş, Beyoğlu, and Karaköy to 19 piers on the Bosphorus, Golden Horn, and the Marmara Sea.

 On the following websites, you can view real-time route maps: